 - Spawn: Wanda's twins.

-- Archie Gets Married: Archie and Veronica have twins — Little Archie and Little Veronica.
+- Archie Comics: Archie Gets Married has Archie and Veronica having twins — Little Archie and Little Veronica.
 In the "Betty" version, the same thing happens, with Little Betty instead.
 Both are a case of Generation Xerox as well.

-- Another Archie example; Archie's Sonic the Hedgehog has been shown having children with Princess Sally in a few alternate futures, and those children are always twins; a girl that resembles her mother, and a son resembling his father.
+- Another Archie example: Archie Comics' Sonic the Hedgehog has been shown having children with Princess Sally in a few alternate futures, and those children are always twins; a girl that resembles her mother, and a son resembling his father.

 - Henry and Samantha Focker in Little Fockers, although their actual birth is never depicted.